GLOBAL MARKETS-Stocks edge higher, dollar sags eyeing Fed pause

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Yoruk Bahceli and Stella Qiu; Editing by Shri Navaratnam, Jacqueline Wong and Sharon Singleton)
+(Reporting by Yoruk Bahceli and Stella Qiu; Editing by Jacqueline Wong, Sharon Singleton and Chizu Nomiyama)

 ((yifan.qiu@thomsonreuters.com))